 But do you know why you get access to all of these services?
-It’s because of net neutrality — and there are a lot of people currently debating the net neutrality pros and cons, so it’s time to start paying attention.
+It’s because of net neutrality — and there are a lot of people debating the net neutrality pros and cons, so it’s time to start paying attention.

-These regulations make it easy to surf the internet equally — whether looking up a movie to watch or chatting to a friend over Skype.
+These regulations make it easy to surf the internet equally — whether looking up a movie to watch or chatting with a friend over Skype.
 Net neutrality gives users access to an open internet.

 Net neutrality keeps the internet equal, free and fair.
 There are those that are passionate about it and have been fighting to protect net neutrality for months now, just like there are public-interest groups fighting for the opposite.

 What Is Net Neutrality?

 It’s also the idea that these same providers can’t charge more for certain pieces of content, nor should they make it harder for consumers to access certain pieces of content because it benefits these larger corporations.
 And they can't base their decisions on internet traffic.

-It means that even if you use Netflix more than the average users -- or if you use services like WhatsApp or other data messaging services more than others -- your service providers can’t charge you more for them than it charges you to surf the web on Google or another platform.
+It means that even if you use Netflix more than the average user - or if you use services like WhatsApp or other data messaging services more than others - your service provider can’t charge you more for these services than it charges you to surf the web on Google or another platform.

 Essentially, net neutrality means that service providers can’t discriminate or play with data based on user preferences.

 It included regulations of certain illegal content, but other than that, the internet is free to access and use regardless of what service you are looking to play around with.

 This has led to a lengthy debate on whether content should be restricted, and whether it should be up to service providers to decide what content is worth what, and how it should be accessed in the land of the free and home of modern capitalism.

 Rolling back net neutrality regulations could have long-lasting impacts on individuals and businesses alike.
 And after the FCC vote in December, tensions were high.

-This vote still has to go through the House before the fight is over.
-And it will likely be a battle, with the Trump administration backing the FCC decision, and the House possibly in favor of voting with the president.
+This vote still had to go through the House before the fight is over.
+And it was a battle, with the Trump administration backing the FCC decision, and the House possibly in favor of voting with the president.

 Repealing these regulations could potentially have disastrous effects on individuals and small businesses long-term, even though rolling back these laws could have some idealistic pros when you first put it under a microscope.